Applying for the Uniform CPA Examination

 Before applying for the Uniform CPA Examination through CPA Examination Services (CPAES), please familiarize yourself with this jurisdiction’s educational requirements to determine if you are eligible to apply as a first-time candidate.
 You are also advised to read The Candidate Bulletin before submitting applications online.
 You are able to apply for one or more sections of the examination at a time; however, you are advised to only apply for a section of the examination if you are ready to take it within the next six months.

 Pennsylvania offers pre-evaluation as an optional service.
 A pre-evaluation will identify any academic deficiencies in your education before you submit a first-time application for the Exam.
-For additional information and to begin a pre-evaluation application, click here.
+To begin the pre-evaluation process, please visit CPA Central.
+You must create a CPA Central user account before you can submit your pre-evaluation application online.

 Send any additional required information or documents to: